-Bat outflights are the most popular wildlife-viewing program at Carlsbad Cavern.
+Bat out flights is the most popular wildlife-viewing program at Carlsbad Cavern.
 These free, ranger-led events take place on evenings at sunset from Memorial Day through mid-October.
-The program teaches visitors about bat life, migration habits and the animals’ place in the park’s ecosystem.
-Peak times for outflights are in July and August, when baby bats born in early summer and bats migrating colonies from northern locations join the display.
+The program teaches visitors about bat life, migration habits, and the animals’ place in the park’s ecosystem.
+Peak times for our flights are in July and August when baby bats born in early summer and bats migrating colonies from northern locations join the display.
 An estimated 400,000 bats call the caves home during this time.
-Early risers are also welcome to come watch the bats fly back into the cave at dawn.
+Early risers are also welcome to come to watch the bats fly back into the cave at dawn.

 Telescopes are provided to aid guests in their exploration during peak periods of celestial activity, like the Perseid Meteor Shower.
-Guests can participate in ranger-led talks about folklore, nocturnal creatures and astronomy.
-The program is free and does not require advanced reservations, but neither the caves nor the visitor center are open during the events.
+Guests can participate in ranger-led talks about folklore, nocturnal creatures, and astronomy.
+The program is free and does not require advanced reservations, but neither the caves nor the visitor center is open during the events.

 Visiting Carlsbad Caverns National Park

 Seasons, Fees, and Reservations